CRemmler/nlogo-disease/readme.md

 - [x] When a student logs out, the teacher removes student's turtle
 - [x] Students see reporters such as position, shape, color and state of infection.

-## Convert client-side NetLogo commands into server-side Javascript
+## Convert client-initiated NetLogo commands into Javascript
 - [x] student-move-check-infect
 - [x] execute-move
 - [x] spread-disease